The 10 Most Popular Hot Sauces in America, According to Instacart

 Tapatío Hot Sauce

-According to the company's website, Tapatío is the name that's given to people who are from Guadalajara, Jalisco, which is the second largest city in Mexico.
+According to the company's website, Tapatío is the name that's given to people who are from Guadalajara, Jalisco, which is the second-largest city in Mexico.
 Not only does this hot sauce enhance food, but it also works if you want to spice up a variety of drinks, too.
-They even offer a recipe for a dirty martini!
+The company even offers a recipe for a hot sauce-based dirty martini!